nazhatanika/movie-explorer/README.md

 # Movie Explorer

-Movie Explorer is am application that lets you explore popular movies using the [TMDB API](https://developers.themoviedb.org/3).
+Movie Explorer is an application that lets you explore popular movies using the [TMDB API](https://developers.themoviedb.org/3).
 It provides search, language filtering, and interactive charts to visualize movies by language and average ratings.

 ---